What's happening with TikTok? Here's the latest - KESQ

 The US government has been conducting a long campaign against China’s Huawei, which makes smartphones and is a leading manufacturer of equipment for 5G wireless networks.
 Citing similar spying concerns, the Trump administration has pushed allies to opt for other 5G equipment vendors, while cutting off Huawei’s access to US technology, including crucial computer chips.

-As pressure expands to TikTok as well as messaging app WeChat, which is owned by China’s Tencent and could also face a US ban, companies are considering the emergence of a new world order that could reshape how global firms do business.
+As pressure expands to TikTok as well as WeChat, companies are considering the emergence of a new world order that could reshape how global firms do business.

 Deutsche Bank has estimated that supply and demand disruptions, along with the construction of a “tech wall” that forces companies to create two sets of standards for the United States and China, could cost companies $3.5 trillion over the next five years.